raspberrypi/pytrack/docs/lora.md

 **Mode** should be either **0** (best if you are not sending image data over LoRa) or **1** (best if you are).

 When setting up your receiver, use matching settings.

+**DIO0** is the BCM pin that the DIO0 pin of the LoRa device connects to.
+Setting this to 0 (default) causes the LoRa code to choose a value that matches the Uputronics LoRa HAT; for other boards you should set the value explicitly (again, check the board's documentation).

 ### Primary Functions